Mardi Gras Dining

 Felix’s Restaurant & Oyster Bar

 You haven’t been to the French Quarter if you haven’t been to Felix’s.
 Come take a seat at the oyster bar at this iconic seafood eatery and let the shuckers entertain you.
+With a balcony overlooking Bourbon Street, it’s the perfect spot for large private group parties.
 And don’t let its location fool you.
 This is where the locals go, not just during Mardi Gras time but all the time.

 Visit Site Package Details